Skip to main menu Skip to main content Skip to footer content

 8. “Individually Identifiable Health Information” shall mean information that is a subset of health information, including genetic and demographic information collected from an individual, and is created or received by a healthcare provider, health plan, employer, or healthcare clearinghouse; and relates to the past, present, or future physical or mental health or condition of an individual; the provision of healthcare to an individual; or the past, present, or future payment for the provision of healthcare to an individual; and (i) identifies the individual, or (ii) with respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 2. Compliance with Applicable Law.
 The parties acknowledge and agree that as of the Effective Date, Business Associate shall comply with its obligations under this HIPAA Agreement and with all obligations of a business associate under HIPAA, HITECH and other related laws and any implementing regulations, as they exist at the time this HIPAA Agreement is executed and as they are amended.
-Without limiting the foregoing, Business Associate agrees it will comply with all applicable state laws not preempted by HIPAA or HITECH.
+In addition, if Customer (or any component of Customer) is a Part 2 Program, Business Associate shall comply with its obligations under the Public Health Act and implementing regulations at Title 42, Chapter I, Subchapter A, Part 2, Code of Federal Regulations.

 3. Uses and Disclosures of PHI.
 Business Associate shall not, and shall ensure that its directors, officers, employees, and agents do not, use or disclose PHI received from Customer in any manner that is not permitted or required by the Agreement or required/permitted by law.
 All uses and disclosures of and requests by Business Associate for PHI are subject to the minimum necessary rule of the Privacy Standards and shall be limited to the information contained in a limited data set, to the extent practical, unless additional information is needed to accomplish the intended purpose, or as otherwise permitted in accordance with Section 13405(b) of HITECH and any implementing regulations.
 Business Associate may disclose PHI for the proper management and administration of Business Associate or to carry out the legal responsibilities of Business Associate, provided: (a) the disclosures are required or permitted by law; or (b) Business Associate obtains reasonable assurances from the person to whom the information is disclosed that the information will remain confidential and used or further disclosed only as required/permitted by law or for the purposes for which it was disclosed to the person, and the person notifies Business Associate of any instances in which it is aware in which the confidentiality of the information has been breached.